 Dermal filler treatments occasionally need to be refined or optimized for a number of different reasons.
-Dr. Stephen Weber, a double board-certified Facial Plastic Surgeon in Denver, CO, has extensive experience revising dermal fillers injections given by other surgeons.
-The most common reasons for a filler refinement procedure include overfilled areas of the face, lumps or bumps, and irregular contours of filled areas.
-The goal of a filler refinement procedure is to turn a filler complication into a beautiful result.
+Dr. Stephen Weber, a double board-certified Facial Plastic Surgeon in Denver, CO, has extensive experience revising dermal filler injections given by other injectors.

 What fillers can and cannot be refined or removed with a filler refinement procedure?

 Fillers that Dr. Weber can refine or remove with a filler refinement procedure include all hyaluronic acid type fillers.
-This includes Juvederm, Voluma, Volbella, Vollure, Restylane, Perlane and Belotero.
+This includes Juvederm, Voluma, Volbella, Vollure, Restylane and Belotero.

 Is there anything I can do to improve my appearance if my filler cannot be refined or removed?

-In cases where abiding fillers or fillers that cannot be dissolved were used, improvement can often be created with strategic placement of a small amount of additional filler.
+In cases where your specific filler cannot be dissolved, improvement can often be created with strategic placement of a small amount of additional filler.
 This will not help with overfilled areas, but may be able to smooth contours and improve the results.